-Funding investment for the Nebraska Early Childhood Grants program was reported in the State of Nebraska FY 2019-20 and 2020-21 Biennial Budget.xxvii Unlike the information reported for FY 2017, there is no indication of a proportion of the funds allocated for administrative purposes.
+Funding investment for the Nebraska Early Childhood Grants program was reported in the State of Nebraska FY 2021-2022 and 2022-2023 Biennial Budget, August 2021 (page 54).xxvii

-History note: During fiscal years 2011-12 through 2015-16, the Legislature used a portion of lottery funds (the Education Innovation Fund) to finance the EC Grants program.
+History Note: During fiscal years 2011-12 through 2015-16, the Legislature used a portion of lottery funds (the Education Innovation Fund) to finance the EC Grants program.
 In FY 2016-17, the Legislature determined the EC Grants program should be funded by the General Fund.